 Geo-literacy world map activities for kids

 Our favourite new toy is a big world map.
-We picked it up in a local bookstore (but you can find one on these affiliate links at Amazon US and Amazon UK) and have been using it ever since to play a variety of ‘get to know the world’ map games.
+We picked it up in a local bookstore (but you can find one at Amazon.com or Amazon.co.uk (this page contains affiliate links)) and have been using it ever since to play a variety of ‘get to know the world’ map games.
 My daughter is very interested in the world and maps at the moment.
 Some activities she has been enjoying are:

 :: learning about different biomes, through researching information books, following a Minecraft homeschool course, watching videos from around the world (such as from the Grand Canyon Park Rangers talks).